 Disclaimer: This information was produced by the Lawyer's Committee for Civil Rights for informational purposes only.
 It is not legal advice and is not intended to create an attorney-client relationship.
-NBCUniversal Cable Entertainment and the Lawyer's Committee for Civil Rights do not warrant any information contained in this guide, nor do we suggest that the information in this guide be used as a basis to pursue legal advice or decision-making.
+NBCUniversal Entertainment and Lifestyle Group and the Lawyer's Committee for Civil Rights do not warrant any information contained in this guide, nor do we suggest that the information in this guide be used as a basis to pursue legal advice or decision-making.

 Note: This information was last updated by the Lawyer's Committee for Civil Rights in 2017.
 It is not exhaustive.
 Situations or inquiries may arise that are not answered below.

 For more resources to combat hate, you can call the Lawyer's Committee NO HATE HOTLINE at 1-844-9-NO-HATE.

 A hate crime is generally defined as a crime against a person or property that is motivated by bias, prejudice, or hatred toward the personal, or perceived personal, characteristics of a victim, including: race, religion, disability, sexual orientation, ethnicity, gender, or gender identity.

 The definition of a hate crime differs from state to state, but always includes an underlying crime.
 Several states do not have separate statutes for crimes motivated by hate, but at a minimum, most states have enhanced penalties for crimes motivated by hatred based upon the above characteristics.
 Furthermore, if state and local authorities do not sufficiently protect victims of hate crimes, then the federal government may step in and prosecute hate crime violations.